 Substance abuse and interrelated mental health issues have had, and continue to have, a strong negative impact on First Nations, Metis, and Inuit (FNMI) communities throughout Canada.
-Whether on the reservation or on the streets of Toronto, FNMI men and women who could be vital to their families and communities are struggling with drugs and alcohol.
-Many of these men and women, young and old, attribute their battles with substance abuse to issues of trauma such as:
+Whether on the reservation or on the streets of Toronto, FNMI people who could be vital to their families and communities are struggling with drugs and alcohol.
+Many of these people, young and old, attribute their battles with substance abuse to issues of trauma such as:

 - Systemic abuse and discrimination

 - Intergenerational and childhood trauma